MMSI-Bench: A Benchmark for Multi-Image Spatial Intelligence: Evaluation on MMSI

 \textbf{Scaling up model size brings limited gains on MMSI-Bench.} We observe that, for models within the same series, increasing the number of parameters leads to only limited performance gains on MMSI-Bench.
 For example, Qwen2.5-VL-72B achieves only a 3\% higher accuracy than Qwen2.5-VL-32B, and InternVL3-78B outperforms InternVL3-1B by just 1.5\%.
 Moreover, NVILA-15B surpasses most models with over 70 billion parameters, ranking second only to the best-performing open-source model, Qwen2.5-VL-72B.
 These results suggest that, at present, the bottleneck for advancing MLLM performance on complex spatial reasoning tasks may lie primarily in data quality and diversity, rather than model size.
 How to best leverage data, model size, and architecture in synergy remains an open and important question for future research.

-\textbf{Current spatial fine-tuning yields limited benefits on MMSI-Bench.} We evaluated models fine-tuned on spatial-reasoning data on MMSI-Bench (detailed results are provided in Appendix~\ref{sec:finetuned_model_results}) and found only marginal gains over their base counterparts, underscoring the benchmark’s high difficulty and stringent demands for spatial reasoning generalization.
+\textbf{Current spatial fine-tuning yields limited benefits on MMSI-Bench.} We evaluated models fine-tuned on spatial-reasoning data on MMSI-Bench (detailed results are provided in Table~\ref{tab:spatial-model-result}) and found only marginal gains over their base counterparts, underscoring the benchmark’s high difficulty and stringent demands for spatial reasoning generalization.
+A likely reason is that their training data, built from limited templates, fails to generalize to the diverse and challenging scenarios in MMSI-Bench.